alfateam/orange-orm/README.md

 - **Works in the Browser**: You can securely use RDB in the browser by utilizing the Express.js plugin, which serves to safeguard sensitive database credentials from exposure at the client level.
 This method mirrors a traditional REST API, augmented with advanced TypeScript tooling for enhanced functionality.

 This is the _Modern Typescript Documentation_.
 Are you looking for the [_Classic Documentation_](https://github.com/alfateam/rdb/blob/master/docs/docs.md) ?

-## Community

-Join our [Discord server](https://discord.gg/QjuEgvQXzd) or [github discussions](https://github.com/alfateam/rdb/discussions) to discuss the project, ask questions, and collaborate with fellow members.

 ## Installation